denisbrodbeck/a-nice-javascript-toggler/README.md

 ## Main Features

 * Supports Firefox v60 and higher
-* Adds small icon to page action are allowing to disable JavaScript on the current page
+* Block or allow JavaScript on individual websites with the click of a button.
-* By default all JavaScript is allowed (configurable)
+* By default JavaScript is allowed on all websites (configurable)
 * Has Options dialog to configure default behavior

 ## Notes for developers